Please take a moment to answer the question.

-When you insist that something has to turn out a certain way, as in “I only get one chance to succeed”, the fears and doubts that come with the possibility that things will turn out another way can paralyzing.
+When you insist that something has to turn out a certain way, as in “I only get one chance to succeed”, the fears and doubts that come with the possibility that things will turn out another way can be paralyzing.

-In gaining self confidence you will need to let go of your attachment to having things work out "your" ego way.
+In gaining self-confidence you will need to let go of your attachment to having things work out "your" ego way.
 The difference between the two scenarios where you lack confidence and where you feel confident is in how you are perceiving your "self", not the situation itself.

 To understand how our perception works and the power that it has in shaping our experiences, and to connect with the true Self within, I invite you to read my book, Beyond Self-esteem: Discovering Your Boundless Self-worth.